Smith College-Spring 2009

 Course Outline

-January 26th-Intro to the course
+Friday January 25th-Intro to the course

 Jan.
 28th -Intro to Israelite Wisdom and its Egyptian and Babylonian antecedents